Navigation

 The drought and famine once again blighting the Horn of Africa brings with it an unwelcome reminder that for all of mankind’s achievements we are yet to eradicate the scourge of poverty or to provide clean water, sanitation or basic health care for the world’s most desperate people.

-A new book, Water and Sanitation Related Diseases and the Environment: Challenges, Interventions and Preventive Measures, a Wiley-Blackwell collaboration with Horizon International, was announced today by Wiley-Blackwell.
+The Second Volume, Water and Sanitation-Related Diseases and the Changing Environment: Challenges, Interventions, and Preventive Measures is now available.
+It is also a Wiley-Blackwell collaboration with Horizon International.

 In her new title, Water and Sanitation Related Diseases and the Environment: Challenges, Interventions and Preventive Measures, Janine Selendy explores the close relationship between sanitation, clean water supply and the environment to outline strategies for the prevention and eradication of water and sanitation-related diseases.

-Written by experts from the fields of public health, medicine, epidemiology, environmental health, climate change, environmental engineering, and population research, this authoritative volume provides a thorough understanding of the interconnection among many factors linked to water related diseases, sanitation, and hygiene.
+Written by 59 experts from the fields of public health, medicine, epidemiology, environmental health, climate change, environmental engineering, and population research, this authoritative volume provides an understanding of the interconnection among many factors linked to water related diseases, sanitation, and hygiene.
 It is brought together by Selendy who founded Horizon International, a non-profit organisation based at Yale University, in 1976.

-This book presents the most complete treatment possible of the conditions responsible for water and sanitation related diseases, the pathogens and their biology, the morbidity and mortality resulting from lack of safe water and sanitation, the distribution of these diseases, and the conditions that must be met to reduce or eradicate them.
+This book presents the conditions responsible for water and sanitation related diseases, the pathogens and their biology, the morbidity and mortality resulting from lack of safe water and sanitation, the distribution of these diseases, and the conditions that must be met to reduce or eradicate them.

 The publication covers access to and the maintenance of clean water, and includes guidelines for the safe use of wastewater, excreta and greywater along with examples of solutions; this is presented with an emphasis on what is actually achievable in the real world, considering that 2.6 billion individuals have no toilets and 1.2 billion people are exposed to water-related illness from their drinking water.